First Baptist Church of Orange

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 W.H.
 Stark House (about 300 feet away, measured in a direct line); Ever Changing Landscapes (about 400 feet away); William Henry Stark (about 400 feet away); First United Methodist Church (about 500 feet away); Henry Jacob Lutcher Stark (about 600 feet away); History of Rotary International (about 600 feet away); Henry Jacob Lutcher (about 600 feet away); History of Orange, Texas Rotary Club (about 600 feet away).
 Touch for a list and map of all markers in Orange.

 Credits.
 This page was last revised on April 13, 2018.
-This page originally submitted on April 12, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 77 times since then.
+It was originally submitted on April 12, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 117 times since then and 13 times this year.
 Photos: 1, 2. submitted on April 12, 2018.